-This course covers linear, quadratic, polynomial, exponential and logarithmic functions, and their applications to finance and economics.
+This covers linear, quadraticm polynomial, exponential and logarithmic functions, and their applications to finance and economics.
 The course also provides an introduction to solving systems of linear equations, matrix operations, and a treatment of linear programming which includes the simplex method.
 This course satisfies the GE requirement, but does not satisfy any prerequisite for higher level mathematics courses.
 It is intended for those students who have no further needs in mathematics.
-Prerequisite: MA084b, MA085 Level II, completed within the previous 3 semesters, or placement.
+Prerequisite: grade of c2, b2, or a2 in MA085 level II completed within the previous 3 semesters, or placement.

+MA115 (3)

+INTRODUCTORY

-MA115 INTRODUCTORY COLLEGE ALGEBRA
+COLLEGE ALGEBRA F/SP

 This course prepares students for MA161a-b or MA165.
-Topics include polynomial equations; radical expressions; systems of equations and inequalities; functions; inverse functions; graphing; rational, exponential, and logarithmic functions; and application problems.
+Topics include polynomial equations; radical expressions; systems of equations and inequalities; functions; inverse functions, graphing; rational, exponential, and logarithmic functions; and application problems.
 This course satisfies the GE requirement.
 It is intended for those students who continue their studies in mathematics after completing this course.
-Prerequisite: MA084b or MA085 Level II, completed within the previous 3 semesters, or placement.
-Prerequisite: MA084b or MA085 Level II, completed within the previous 3 semesters, or placement.
+Prerequisite: MA085 level II, completed within the previous 3 semesters, or placement.
+Prerequisite: grade of C2, B2 or A2 in MA085 Level II completed within the previous 3 semesters, or placement.